 This latest trial follows on the heels of a trial in London, in which Depp sued the British tabloid The Sun for calling him a “wife-beater.”
 The actor lost the case, for which Heard testified.

-Is the Johnny Depp and Amber Heard Trial on TV?
+Is the Johnny Depp and Amber Heard Verdict on TV?